Header 3 - Who Secures a Builders Risk Policy

 Additional source: International Risk Management Institute.

-Sara Bankert is an Underwriting Manager for Builders & Tradesmen's Insurance Services, Inc., an Amynta Group Company.
+Sara Bankert is a Vice President for Builders & Tradesmen's Insurance Services, Inc., an Amynta Group Company.

 Looking to grow your book of small business clients?
 At BTIS, we have several small business preferred classes underwritten by multiple A-rated carriers.
 Our programs feature many different coverages to fit your clients’ individual needs.